elestel-rpg/elestel-wiki/public/logs/2019-05-18/fenius.md

 In an admittedly unnatural moment I spoke up, "Yes, this is all *very* nice.
 But we really must be going.
 Dragons to find, peasant-riddled world to save, yes?"
 I eyed a tree rat trying to cozy up to my feet, and I nearly kicked it before remembering how vicious its mother might become should I mist one of her furry slaves.

 Finally, we managed to flee, and in short order we made it beyond the borders of The Mother's more obvious power.
 I was finally able to sleep, safe in the knowledge that I wouldn't be forced to share my bedroll with a mesmerized rodent or two.

+### notes

+`Jubjub's attempts to steal from Corril.
+Trixie's wraps`

+`3 types of devil/demon, 8 in total
+a dozen fiend corpses encompassing 4 or so types`

+`Lilandra is Casira's sister in law, Lilandra is Corril's niece.
+Vulas, Lilandra and Amara all disappeared.
+Amara, Casira's actual 8 year old niece, was playing with the chipmunks`

+`Lilandra is Casira's sister in law, Lilandra is Corril's niece.
+Vulas, Lilandra and Amara all disappeared.
+Amara, Casira's actual 8 year old niece, was playing with the chipmunks`